Sociocracy, co-creation and facilitator training

 • Setting up appropriate circles in your organisation (examples)

 • participants are divided into circles.
-(Communities, organisations, working groups that participate have their own circles – the rest get a circle for the duration of the course)
+(Communities, organisations, working groups that participate have their own circles – the rest get a circle for the course)

 • What is required to set up a sociocratic organisation.